top of page

 For good habits to stick it's helpful to stack or add them onto something you do already — you start small, do them every day, make them easy to do, and you celebrate successes.
 Behavioral scientist BJ Fogg, PhD, who founded the Behavior Design Lab at Stanford University and wrote “Tiny Habits: The Small Changes That Change Everything,” innovated the ideas that underlie the concept of habit stacking.
 To dive deeper and learn more about the power of habits and of stacking them, check-out the resources shared below.

-Forming Good Food Allergy Habits—building them into your lifestyle
+Forming Good Food Allergy Habits—build them into your lifestyle

 Aspects of allergic living are ripe for becoming habits when you start encouraging them early.